Here's everywhere you can pick up a Merge Cube today

 Where to buy a Merge Cube

-- Wal-Mart — Currently, Wal-Mart is the exclusive retailer for Merge Cube.
-These cubes will be available in-store and eventually online for $14.99, and currently there's no mention of any limits for how many any single shopper can buy.
+- Wal-Mart — Currently, Wal-Mart is the exclusive retailer for Merge Cube right now.
+These Cubes are be available in-store and online for $14.99, and currently there's no mention of any limits for how many any single shopper can buy.

 Do I need the Merge VR Googles?